 Then Gar smiled sourly.
 He stepped forward and knelt, laying the two halves of the staff on the ground, rose, and stepped back.
 "Let him who wishes take them up!"

 The courtyard was still.
 Every man stared at the staff-ends with avarice, and fear.
 Even Hugh, looking down, took a half-step forward, then hesitated.

-The moment held taut; then, slowly.
-Dirk could feel the tension begin to bleed away.
+The moment held taut; then, slowly, Dirk could feel the tension begin to bleed away.

 Gar straightened, relaxing a little, nodding with a sour smile.
 "I had thought not."
 He turned back to the scaffold, raising his eyes to Lapin.
 "I am an outworlder, like these to whom you have just denied voice-but I have borne your hero within me; he was no light load, and without him, you would all still be bondsmen.
 You would have no freedom without me, but you have denied me a voice.
 Now I ask: am I welcome among you?"

 Madelon started up, eyes full of tears, her lips parted; but she hesitated, then sank back down in misery.

 "No," Lapin pronounced, and the pain was harsh in her voice.
 "We owe greatly to you, but we cannot have you among us, for you are Lords' blood."

 "So I had thought," Gar said grimly.
 He turned to look out at the assembled churls.
-"I have come among you, I have fought and bled for you, and you have cast me out.
+"I have come among you.
+I have fought and bled for you, and you have cast me out.
 But I have accomplished my purpose, and now I will go."
-In one quick motion, he
+In one quick motion, he knelt, caught up the broken staff, and stood straight again.
+"And I will take this staff with me, for it is a thing of greater power than any of you know."

-A frenzied mutter started up, but Gar barked out into it, "He who flunks he can stop me, let him try!"
+A frenzied mutter started up, but Gar barked out into it, "He who thinks he can stop me, let him try!."

 On the scaffold above, Hugh leveled a laser pistol; but Lapin struck his hand down.
 "Fool!
 You might hit the staff!"

-Good point.
-Dirk thought.
+Good point, Dirk thought.
 If a laser beam caught that circuitry, who knew what would happen?
-It would be instructive to find out; but personally.
-Dirk had no wish to determine it empirically.
-The churls had all seen Lapin's action and seemed to be equally fearful; lasers were half-raised, then lowered again.
+It would be instructive to find out; but personally, Dirk had no wish to determine it empirically.

+The churls had all seen Lapin's action and seemed to be equally fearful; lasers were halfraised, then lowered again.

 Gar surveyed them, and nodded once, with a sardonic smile.
 Then, slowly, he began to stalk across the great courtyard.
 He approached the skirmish line of outlaws; they tensed, swords coming up.

 Gar kept coming, clubs raised, ready for the fight, eyes glowing.

 The churls stood steadfast, but their eyes were sick.

 Gar was ten feet from them.
 Five feet.

 At the last moment, Hugh signed to the outlaws.
 They gradually lowered their swords, and stepped aside to leave a channel for Gar to pass through, with surly growls, but they looked relieved.

 So did Hugh.

 A long, hissing sigh passed through the courtyard.

 Gar stalked on toward the main gate, smiling grimly.
 He came to the front rank of the crowd; at the last second, men pressed back from him, and a passageway opened for him through the throng, opening only a few feet ahead of him as he strode on; but in a minute, it was a long avenue, stretched out to the gate.

 Gar stalked down that avenue, passed beneath the portcullis, out across the drawbridge, and was gone.